blacklightpy/vaultofknowledge/So we are all different, but how do we deal with it.md

-# Regarding men and women
+# Regarding men and women (with regards to toxic behaviour)
 The natural technology of sexual reproduction of living beings has demanded life forms to be in one of two forms, masculine and feminine.
 Nature also has several categories of living beings, of which we are human beings.
 We call the predominantly masculine humans as men and the predominantly feminine humans as women.
 There are some edge cases which we term as **non-binary**, and unfortunately due to their undesirable characteristics in the context of sexual reproduction, they are not desirable to most people as romantic partners, and hence they barely if not never experience romantic love in their entire lives.
 They are also culturally seen as flawed, because, as the content of this article goes, people don't know how to deal with differences.

 I used to have a theory that one must treat both a man and a woman the same, because they both are human beings in the end, and their feelings are the same.